nushell/nushell.github.io/book/commands/math_cosh.md

 ## Examples

-Apply the hyperpolic cosine to 1
+Apply the hyperbolic cosine to 1
 ```shell
 > 1 | math cosh
 ```